Chakra Gods and Goddesses

 Purpose of Chakra Deities

 Chakra deities embody the characteristics of their respective chakras.
 Therefore, understanding the chakra gods and goddesses helps to clarify the purpose of each chakra.
-Knowing both the strengths and vulnerabilities of each chakra allows us to navigate a chosen spiritual path more efficiently.
+Knowing more about the function of each chakra allows us to navigate a chosen spiritual path more efficiently.

 Masculine and Feminine Deities